Open mobile menu

 In the United Kingdom, fireworks are often associated with the Gunpowder Plot of 1605.
 The Gunpowder Plot was the failed attempt by Guy Fawkes and fellow conspirators to blow up Parliament and assassinate King James VI of Scotland and I of England.
 An Act of Parliament (Observance of 5th November Act 1605) passed in the months following the plot ensured that the failure of the Gunpowder Plot would be marked every year.
 The tradition of marking this day with the ringing of church bells, bonfires and fireworks began shortly thereafter, leading to the modern observance known as Bonfire Night, Fireworks Night, or Guy Fawkes Night.

-The Science of Fireworks
+The science of fireworks

-Fireworks may be categorized into three primary types: aerial displays, sparklers and firecrackers.
+Fireworks may be categorised into three primary types: aerial displays, sparklers and firecrackers.
 Aerial display fireworks are particularly prominent during the Guy Fawkes Night celebrations.
 The mechanics of these fireworks involves lighting a fuse that directs a flame towards the gunpowder charge or lifting charge.
 The gunpowder ignites and explodes, propelling an aerial shell into the sky.
 This also ignites a time-delay fuse within the shell.
 Upon reaching the desired altitude, the delay fuse ignites the gunpowder bursting charge in the centre of the shell.
 This causes the entire shell to explode and disperse its contents, typically small pellets containing the pyrotechnic mixture known as stars.
 Each point of light visible in the sky corresponds to one star in the shell.

 Aerial fireworks include at least an oxidizer, a fuel, a colourant, and a binder.